Contents of this page:

 First visit of Berlioz to Russia – 1847

-January: Berlioz decides to make a trip to Russia, with financial support from several friends and advice from Balzac
+January: Berlioz prepares to make a trip to Russia, with financial support from several friends and advice from Balzac

 14 February: Berlioz leaves Paris for Russia, apparently on his own